serverdaun/mlflow_test/Readme.md

-# FastAPI Machine Learning Project
+# MLflow Machine Learning Project

 ## Overview

-This is simple project i created for trying to use MLflow.
+This is simple project i created to try out using MLflow.
 The project consists of:

 - A **FastAPI app** to serve predictions.
-- A **MLflow** for monitoring experiment tracking.
-- A **training script** to build and update the model.
+- A **training script** to build and update the model using MLflow experiments
 - A **Makefile** for automation.

 ## Installation